Q4 Inventory Planning Checklist: Holiday Season Prep for E-commerce

 Post-Q4 Planning (Yes, Plan This Now)

-Products that don't sell by Dec 26 need a plan:
+Products that do not sell by Dec 26 need a plan:

 - Post-holiday sale pricing